Penetration Testing_

 What you get after a Bit Sentinel penetration test

-Once the penetration test concludes, we provide you with a useful and actionable report structured to meet international standards.
-Here is what the report includes:
+Once the penetration test concludes, we provide you with a useful and actionable report structured to meet international standards, that includes:

 Find out which pentest approach works for you